Sara-Hamilton/ToDoApi/README.md

 * _View the program in JavaScript at https://localhost:44350 (your port may be different - view Visual Studio logs to determine correct ports)_

+* _View the program in Swagger at https://localhost:44350/swagger (your port may be different - view Visual Studio logs to determine correct ports)_

 ### License

 *MIT License*
 Copyright (c) 2018 **_Sara Hamilton_**

 Permission is hereby granted, free of charge, to any person obtaining a copy